Addressing Healthcare's Carbon Footprint

-Following the fireside chat with HHS Secretary Becerra, The Hopkins Business of Health Initiative will host a panel discussion with voices from inside healthcare on how the industry and healthcare providers are trying to bring about change.
+Following the fireside chat with HHS Secretary Becerra, The Hopkins Business of Health Initiative hosted a panel discussion with voices from inside healthcare on how the industry and healthcare providers are trying to bring about change.
 With the health sector currently responsible for 8.5 percent of the country’s greenhouse emissions, it’s a big task.

 Panelists